 They sometimes reflect surprisingly intense light in a wide angular range, while in other cases prohibit any reflection of light.
 These functions are natural consequences of complicated interactions between light and the structures through purely physical properties of light.
-The scientific definition of structural colour has not yet been settled and its characteristics are often referred to in contrast to pigmentary colour.
-When a substance is illuminated with white light, we see a specific colour if the reflected light of only a particular wavelength range is visible to our eyes.
+The scientific definition of structural colour has not settled, and its characteristics often referred to in contrast to pigmentary colour.
+When a substance illuminated with white light, we see a specific colour if the reflected light of only a particular wavelength range is visible to our eyes.
+See Superhydrophobic surface

 Wavelength of light

 The colouration, in this case, is based on a purely physical operation of light that interacts with various types of spatial inhomogeneity.
 Thus, it does not essentially involve loss of light energy.
 In this sense, fundamental optical processes such as reflection, refraction, interference, diffraction, and scattering can become sources of structural colours.
-In fact, even a simple prism should be categorized into this type of structural colour, because the light waves with different wavelengths are deflected differently by virtue of its wavelength-dependent refractive index.
-In general, the mechanisms of structural colours are categorized into several optical phenomena such as thin-film interference, multilayer interference, diffraction grating and photonic crystals.
+Even a simple prism should be categorised into this type of structural colour because the light waves with different wavelengths are deflected differently by its wavelength-dependent refractive index.
+In general, the mechanisms of structural colours categorised into several optical phenomena such as thin-film interference, multilayer interference, diffraction grating and photonic crystals.

 - Biomimicry as nature builds it